wernerdegroot/applicatives/json/README.md

 # JSON using Applicatives

-Leverages the [Applicatives library](https://github.com/wernerdegroot/applicatives) and the [JSR-374 specification](https://javaee.github.io/jsonp/index.html) to offer marshalling and unmarshalling of JSON without annotations.
+Leverages the [Applicatives library](https://github.com/wernerdegroot/applicatives) and the [JSR-374 specification](https://javaee.github.io/jsonp/index.html) to offer marshalling and unmarshalling of JSON without any annotations or reflection.
 It moves processing from the annotation-level to regular Java with all the benefits that brings.

+This module is inspired by (some would even say a port of) [Play JSON](https://github.com/playframework/play-json).

 ## Getting started